Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 np.corrcoef(xs, ys)

 And there’s another reason to be careful with correlation – it doesn’t mean what people take it to mean.
-Specifically, correlation says nothing about slope.
+Specifically, correlation says nothing about the slope of the line that fits the data.
 If we say that two variables are correlated, that means we can use one to predict the other.
 But that might not be what we care about.

 np.random.seed(18)